-Whether it’s a whole new policy or just a tweak to your existing insurance, it’s a good idea to get clear on your responsibilities and options.
-A tailored home business insurance policy is quick to set up, and keeps you covered against the risks unique to your new venture.
+Whether it’s a whole new policy or just a tweak to your existing home insurance, it’s a good idea to get clear on your responsibilities and options.
+For example, your contents insurance might not cover stock.
+We go into more detail about insurance for home businesses below.

 If it’s just you working from a laptop, this won’t be so important.
 But if you’re expecting customers to visit you at home, or you’re going to be preparing food, for example, health and safety checks will be part of your venture.
 For the basics, take a look at the Health & Safety Executive’s website.

 If you operate in the business-to-business space, potential clients may be wary of dealing with a service provider who doesn't have a professional business address.
 Equally, if you're a tenant in your current home, you may not be in a position to register your business at that address.

 In either case you might want to consider signing up for a virtual office space.

 Even if you're free to register your business at your home, using a virtual office address can save you the hassle of having to update your correspondence details with the bank, HMRC, on your marketing materials – and the list goes on – every time you move.

 They could be the key to your success or failure, so keep your neighbours on side.
 Let everybody know well in advance what you’re doing, especially if you’ll be getting lots of visitors or deliveries, or your business may cause some disturbance.

 What might seem inconsequential to you could be a big deal for one or two of your neighbours, from the sound of trumpet practice to a van obscuring their view.
 Explain up-front that you’ll try to keep disturbance to a minimum, and keep that promise.